Boston weather: Here's what to expect from Thursday's forecast

 Stay up to date on all the latest news from Boston.com

-The Boston weather forecast for the rest of the work week calls for continued pleasant conditions.
+The Boston weather forecast for Thursday calls for gray and possibly wet conditions.

-Thursday will feature partly sunny skies with high temperatures ranging from the 50s near the coast to the 60s inland, according to forecasters.
+Forecasters expect mostly cloudy skies along with scattered showers.
+Highs will be in the 50s in many spots.

 Stay up to date on all the latest news from Boston.com